-Our urban trees are protected from development and urban intensification activities.
+Our urban trees are protected from development and urban intensification activities. the tree value (see Action 1.4) to establish the required replanting to replace lost services from tree removals.

 Action 3.8 Advocate to the State government about SEPP impacts